+This series activates the archetype of The Witness.
 I conceived of The Veils of Ignorance project upon coming across a quote by a Muslim feminist, “All women everywhere wear the burqa.”
-I thought this to mean the burqa is but an outward symbol of a much more pervasive reality of oppression, one that is global not just regional.
+I remembered being molested as a child in Cuba, forced to watch as my 8-year-old friend was gang-raped, and recognized this to mean the burqa is but an outward symbol of a much more pervasive reality of oppression, one that is global not just regional.

 The central imagery of the project evokes the much-contested Muslim veil even as it also invokes the reconciliation of liberty and equality explored in A Theory of Justice by John Rawls.
 Symbolically, the veil thus overcomes its stigma of victimization to become a requisite for true justice.